 For accurate results, ask people who know very little about your product.
 Thus, you will get a frank and unbiased opinion on your solution.

+It is essential to test your product if you want to achieve many MVP benefits.
 There are various means to check how adopters like your MVP.
-Below we discuss the most common MVP testing approaches that help discover the demand and improvements.
-Let’s see what they are.
+Below, we discuss the most common MVP testing methods that help discover the demand and improvements.

-Customer interviews are the best MVP testing method and a powerful weapon for collecting information.
-They give you an understanding that you might not be able to get with other approaches.
+It is one of the best MVP testing methods and a powerful weapon for collecting information.
+Customer interviews give you an understanding that you might not be able to get with other approaches.
 Getting feedback from those who will use your product is the best way of MVP testing.

 How can you reach the right audience for a review?
 For this, you can collect a database of customers online and offer them to test your MVP.
 Then, describe the bottlenecks they face while using it.